Contingent value rights: Forms

 For an example see Media General / Nexstar Media Group.

-The second case, protection against price risk, is facilitated by specifying that payment will be made at an averaged, as opposed to final, share price; a floor may also be set.
+In the second case, protection against price risk is facilitated by specifying that payment will be made at an averaged, as opposed to final, share price; a floor may also be set.

 Valuation

 Under both, the CVR is in function, a form of option.

 The first case: analogous to a call option, the payout to the CVR holder will be triggered by the event occurring, and will be zero otherwise.